oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Mail flow is the path taken by an email from the sender to a receiver.
 A Mail Gateway acts as the central egress and ingress point for mail traffic into an organisation.

-For agencies implementing a PROTECTED environment, DTA recommends the use of a separate mail gateway to interface with [GovLink](https://www.finance.gov.au/government/whole-government-information-and-communications-technology-services/govlink) for the following functions:
+For organisations implementing a PROTECTED environment, DTA recommends the use of a separate mail gateway to interface with [GovLink](https://www.finance.gov.au/government/whole-government-information-and-communications-technology-services/govlink) for the following functions:

 - Encryption.
 - Message rules.